 The 2014 TV Content Values Report contains financials on television licensing agreements across 34 markets for multiple formats.

 Distribution values for Studio Films, Independent Films, Made for TV Films, TV Dramas and TV Comedies originating from North America, Western Europe, and Asia are included in the report and workbook.
-The MS Excel workbook included contains raw data for your personalized research and analysis.
+The MS Excel workbook included contains raw data for custom research and analysis.

 Content values for the top 34 territories are included.
 The values (in $USD) contain High & Low amounts for each territory and are arranged from Top Market Projects (~20%), Middle Market Projects (~40%), and Bottom Market Projects (~40%).